matejfric/mdbook/src/design-patterns/creational.md

 ## 4. Prototype

+> Prototype is a partially or fully initialized object that you copy (clone) and make use of.

+- Creation of object from an existing object.
 - When it's easier to create a copy of an object instead of creating a new one.
 - `copy.deepcopy()` - create a **deep** copy of an object by recursively copying all attributes
 - `copy.copy()` - create a **shallow** copy of an object without the recursive scan